skosowski/Mental-Stress-Assessment-HRV/Readme.md

 ## Code
 Implementation in MATLAB is attached.
 Input data should be in text/csv format with following format:
 [hh]:[mm]:[ss]	[ms]	[N]
-Where first colon is time of last hear beat and second colon is time in ms since last heartbeat.
+Where first colon is time of last heartbeat beat and second colon is time in ms since last heartbeat.
 Last colon signifies that this is NN interval.